biovcnet/amplicons-lesson-3-repo/README.md

 # amplicons-lesson-3-repo
-A repository for files for Lesson 3 of Amplicons
+A repository for files and data for Lesson 3 of Amplicons